Antonis Mor: The Spanish Court

 It seems likely that Mor accompanied King Philip on his return to Spain in 1559.
 That Mor stayed at the Spanish court is confirmed by the letters which Philip regularly sent to Mor after he had left again in 1561.
 In his letters, Philip requested Mor's return to court several times, but the painter never complied with his repeated requests.
 Among the works which Mor supposedly painted in Spain are the Portrait of Juana of Austria and the Portrait of Don Carlos.
-A much-praised work from this period is the Portrait of Pejerón, the fool of the Earl of Benavente and the Duke of Alba.
+A much-praised work from this period is the Portrait of Pejerón, the fool of the Duke of Benavente and the Duke of Alba.
 There has been extensive speculation about the reason for Mor's departure from the Spanish court.
-According to Carel van Mander, Mor became too confidential with the king and this aroused the suspicion of the Inquisition.
+According to Carel van Mander, Mor became too confidential with the King and this aroused the suspicion of the Inquisition.
 He may also have been alarmed by the increasingly repressive Counter-Reformation tenor of the Spanish court.
 Mor's pupil Alonso Sánchez Coello continued to work in his master's style, and replaced him as the Spanish court painter.